 So far we’ve only discussed just one component of dog intelligence, that is, obedience and work.
 But in reality, dog intelligence is more complicated than that.
 In fact, even Stanley Coren is willing to admit that there’s more to it!

 With that said, the two other dimensions of dog intelligence is adaptive and instinctive intelligence.
-And while both may be more crucial in measuring dog IQ, both are also less objective.
-In other words, there are no perfect ways to measure this.
+And while both may be more crucial to dog intelligence, both are harder to objectively measure.
+There are no perfect ways to measure this.

 Instinctive intelligence refers to the special ability or skillset that the dog was bred for.
 This is the IQ type where Bloodhounds really shine and rise above the rest.
 Plus, we have plenty of evidence that suggests their high instinctive IQ.

 All dog breeds in the past were bred for a specific purpose or role that benefited humans in society.
-Some examples include herding, guarding, tracking and even companionship.
-In other words, every dog had a “job” to do.
+For example, there are herding, guarding, tracking and even companionship dogs.
+Nearly every dog had a “job” to do.

 This Bloodhound is no exception.
 In fact, they were bred to be some of the best tracking dogs in the world.
 With their incredible noses, they’re able to pick up cold trails and successfully track down the target.
 Few dogs can do this.